At Sciences Po

 Students remain enrolled in both institutions for both years; they will therefore benefit from all the students' services (free access to library, student unions, career services …).

 Courses are multidisciplinary and students will have International Relations, History, Economics, Law, and Political Science with focus on Europe and Asia in Global Affairs.
-Students will follow two language classes at Sciences Po, to be chosen within Chinese, French and English.
+Students will follow two language classes at Sciences Po, preferably chosen within Chinese, French and English.

 Assessment will be the same as for the regular students enrolled in the school where the students study.